Bug report #4013

 If it is not the case, we could close this bug.

-#26 Updated by William Kyngesburye almost 9 years ago
+#26 Updated by William Kyngesburye about 9 years ago

 I upgraded the system on the problem Mac recently.
 I can now open more than 84 shapefiles.
 I never figured what in the old system (and just that Mac) was overriding the limits.

-#27 Updated by Médéric RIBREUX almost 9 years ago
+#27 Updated by Médéric RIBREUX about 9 years ago

 - Status changed from Feedback to Closed